IBM/gdsc-sdk/bash/docs/CloudAccountsApi.md

 ## addCloudAccounts

-Add cloud account connections to Guardium Insights SaaS DSPM
+Add cloud account connections to DSPM

-You can add a single or multiple cloud account connections from the same cloud provider.<BR>Adding these cloud account connections will trigger Guardium Insights SaaS DSPM for data store discovery.<BR>To enable data classification, run the 'Add a new region for data classification' API.
+You can add a single or multiple cloud account connections from the same cloud provider.<BR>Adding these cloud account connections will trigger Guardium DSPM for data store discovery.<BR>To enable data classification, run the 'Add a new region for data classification' API.

 ### Example